elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-strategies-can-be-used-to-connect-new-knowledge-with-existing-knowledge.md

 url: /learn/education-studies/questions/what-strategies-can-be-used-to-connect-new-knowledge-with-existing-knowledge
 score: -1.0
 related_article1:
-    id: 165503
+    id: 165495
-    title: How can technology be leveraged to improve learning experiences?
+    title: >-
+        What are common obstacles in higher order learning and how can they be overcome?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-technology-be-leveraged-to-improve-learning-experiences
+    url: /learn/education-studies/questions/what-are-common-obstacles-in-higher-order-learning-and-how-can-they-be-overcome
 related_article2:
-    id: 165478
+    id: 165486
-    title: Why is contextual learning important in the framework for learning?
+    title: >-
+        What role does analytical thinking play in cognitive processes?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-contextual-learning-important-in-the-framework-for-learning
+    url: /learn/education-studies/questions/what-role-does-analytical-thinking-play-in-cognitive-processes
 related_article3:
-    id: 165493
+    id: 165479
-    title: What are the key components of developing analytical skills for critical thinking?
+    title: >-
+        How can concepts be simplified for better understanding and problem solving?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-developing-analytical-skills-for-critical-thinking
+    url: /learn/education-studies/questions/how-can-concepts-be-simplified-for-better-understanding-and-problem-solving
 related_article4:
-    id: 165499
+    id: 165485
-    title: What are some active engagement techniques to enhance the learning experience?
+    title: >-
+        How do memory and recall contribute to cognitive processes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-active-engagement-techniques-to-enhance-the-learning-experience
+    url: /learn/education-studies/questions/how-do-memory-and-recall-contribute-to-cognitive-processes
 related_article5:
-    id: 165496
+    id: 165501
-    title: Why is it important to ask questions in the learning process?
+    title: >-
+        What are some reflective practices that can enhance learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-it-important-to-ask-questions-in-the-learning-process
+    url: /learn/education-studies/questions/what-are-some-reflective-practices-that-can-enhance-learning
 ---

 &nbsp;